2022 New York gubernatorial election: Working Families primary

 On February 8, 2022, the Working Families Party endorsed New York City Public Advocate Jumaane Williams for the governorship.
-On February 28, 2022, the party announced that their preferred candidate for Lieutenant Governor was activist Ana María Archila.
+On February 28, 2022, the party announced that its preferred candidate for lieutenant governor was activist Ana Maria Archila.

 Following Hochul and Delgado's respective wins in the Democratic gubernatorial and lieutenant gubernatorial primary, the party filed to put the two Democratic nominees on the Working Families ballot line.